 12 months full time / 24 months part time

-Develop the skills to protect organisations against data breaches and malicious cyber attacks with our 22334VIC Certificate IV in Cyber Security.
+Develop the skills to protect organisations against data breaches and malicious cyber attacks with our Certificate IV in Cyber Security 22603VIC course.
 With cybercrime on the rise, skilled cyber security professionals are in high demand.
-There are expected to be 26,000 new jobs in ICT security and database and system administration in the next five years.
-As businesses increasingly depend on technology with more and more devices connected to the internet, you can expect your qualifications to be in demand.
+Australia’s cyber security industry is expected to face a shortage of 3000 cyber security workers by 2026.
+During the same time, the number of cyber-attacks in Australia is expected to double over the next five years.
+Read more.

 You’ll learn to use a range of tools and procedures to mitigate cyber security threats and minimise network vulnerabilities and risks.
 Taught by industry-based experts, this technician level qualification helps you gain practical skills you can apply to any workplace.
 This includes securing a networked PC, networking concepts and protocols, IoT scripting, managing network security, penetration testing and recognising threats, risks and vulnerabilities to cyber security in an organisation.
 This course is designed to be flexible and cater to both new students and working professionals looking to upskill.
-If you work in IT and want to take on a new role or change careers, you can study Melbourne Polytechnic's 22334VIC Certificate IV in Cyber Security through night classes and home study depending on what suits you best.
+If you work in IT industry and want to take on a new role or change careers, you can study Melbourne Polytechnic's Certificate IV in Cyber Security 22603VIC through either full-time or part-time classes depending on what suits you best.

-Once you complete this course, you can seek employment as a junior cybersecurity analyst or cyber security practitioner or cyber security incident response practitioner in a range of commercial enterprises and organisations.
+Once you complete this course, you can seek employment as an entry-level cybersecurity analyst or cyber security practitioner or cyber security incident response practitioner in a range of commercial enterprises and organisations.
 Current industry skill shortages have seen experienced and skilled cybersecurity experts promoted from entry-level jobs and quickly advancing in their career.

-The course can be completed in 24 months (four semesters) in the part time evening or Saturday format.
+The course can be completed in 24 months (four semesters) as part time.
+The classes are offered in the evening.

-The course can be completed in 12 months (two semesters) in the full time day format.
+The course can be completed in 12 months (two semesters) as full time.
+The classes are offered during the day.

-Units are assessed in a variety of ways including practical demonstrations, observations, verbal questioning, online assessments, assignments, presentations and practical projects
+Units are assessed in a variety of ways including practical demonstrations, observations, written assessments, presentations and practical projects.

 The hours displayed are nominal, actual classroom hours delivered may differ.
 Please contact us for the latest student contact hours information.